lineality/ReadMe_Adventures/Learn_NLP__Dungeon_of_Scrolls/scene_03/ReadMe.txt

     ( For Windows_OS, see: https://docs.google.com/document/d/1p6R2LpBZtgs9IO349W1Zrx8u_Zy_5kgCxbJ64toOJXI/edit?usp=sharing )

-2. Journal
+2. Journal & Buddy
-    Keep a Journal about what you are learning.
+    Journal about what you are learning.
+Learn with a study-buddy.

 3. Lost or Curious
     Check out the Content_Map.txt for this scene.